ACT: Claimant - Common Pitfalls

 - Where items are sent by ordinary post, allow sufficient time for the item to be received.
 Generally, items sent by ordinary post are deemed to be received when the letter would be delivered in the ordinary course of post (see Section 250 of the Legislation Act 2001).
 We recommend against post as many respondents have denied receipt.
 We recommend courier (signature required) or fax as the preferred form of service.
 When using fax, please ensure you retain the full page fax receipt and refrain from sending colour photographs and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to "lose" pages in transmission.

-- The due date for payment must by definition fall after the date of service of the Payment Claim.
-A valid section 19(2) notice must by definition be served after the due date for payment has passed.
+- The due date for payment must fall after the date of service of the Payment Claim.
+A valid section 19(2) notice must be served after the due date for payment has passed.

-- Calculate time frames carefully noting that the date of receipt of a particular document is counted as day 0 (weekends, public holidays and days between Christmas and New Year are excluded).
+- Calculate time frames carefully noting that the date of receipt of a particular document is counted as business day 0 (weekends, public holidays, whole day industry shut downs and days between Christmas and New Year are excluded).

 Demonstrate an entitlement to the debt